The Lighthouse Express

 She did love the lighthouse, and her ashes were scattered over the lake in front of it.

 In the evening, we sat in the parlor, nibbling Key lime cookies and reading more about the lighthouse.
 There were other reports of odd phenomena: a bouncing ball of light in the Frontenac, the smell of pipe tobacco, an old gentleman in the window.

 That night, I awoke to the crack of a flag whipping in the wind and got up to close the window.
 But there was no flag.

 When I got up in the morning, Avis and Bob Savre of Longville, Minn., already had put up the flag, and I asked them if the lines had been loose.
 Avis Savre's eyes grew wide.

 "She was here!" she said.
 "We chased her away.
 At least she didn't come in the house."

 Over breakfast, we talked to the other guests.
-Charlotte Hipscher of Hudson, Wis., had reserved her lighthouse room as a 29th-anniversary surprise for her husband, Michael.
+Charlotte Hipscher of Hudson, Wis., had reserved her lighthouse room as an anniversary surprise for her husband, Michael.